 On the coastline of Brooklyn is a small bay with a huge history.

-Continental Iron Works was an immense ship yard and manufacturer of steam boilers, structural iron, and prefabricated building materials.
-Continental Iron Works most famous work was building and launching the first Iron Clad battleship, the USS Monitor, from this spot in 1862.
+Continental Iron Works was an immense shipyard and manufacturer of steam boilers, structural iron, and prefabricated building materials.
+The most famous accomplishment by Continental Iron Works was building and launching the first Iron Clad battleship, the USS Monitor, from this spot in 1862.

-More recently the area was designated by the city to be made into a 28 acre park that in exchange for a 2005 rezoning and the development of large luxury condos in Williamsburg and Greenpoint.
-However as of 2012 only a very small section of the area had been made into park area, and with the raising of property values — created in part by the promise of the soon to be made parks — the city has said it may now be too poor to purchase and develop the rest of the Bushwick Inlet into the promised park area.
+More recently, the area was designated by the city to be made into a 28-acre park in exchange for a 2005 rezoning and the development of large luxury condos in Williamsburg and Greenpoint.
+However, as of 2012, only a very small section of the area had been made into park area, and with the raising of property values — created in part by the promise of the soon to be made parks — the city has said it may not have the money to purchase and develop the rest of the Bushwick Inlet into the promised park area.